 Are some printers more forgiving than others?I'm glad that you asked that question.
 The answer is a definite YES.
 Canon are by far the most forgiving in regards to clogging.
 That is not to say that they dont clog it's just that the Canon "Thermal Printhead" is a better design that is less likely to clog.
 Brother are the next best however they do have a known issue with the black nozzle becoming clogged.

-Having mentioned the Canon Maxifies using the Pigment inks I havent heard of any issue with clogging.
-The Canon Pixma printers have utilised a pigment based black for many years as it certainly gives a noticably crisper and darker text printout.
+Having mentioned the Canon Maxifies using the Pigment inks I haven't heard of any issue with clogging.
+The Canon Pixma printers have utilized a pigment based black for many years as it certainly gives a noticeably crisper and darker text printout.

 Are all inks the sameNo definitely not!
 At Ink Hub we have performed extensive tests over the years not only for print quality but also in regards to ink drying times and congealing factors under various conditions.
 Our old and faithful brand has always come out on top.
 Even our customers have told us over the past when we dared to substitute other brands to test them for quality they straight away let us know that they weren't happy.